 Let’s explore some of the best Fidelity retirement funds you can hold within an IRA.
 Most of the funds listed here were chosen for their tax-inefficiency—something that you can effectively counter by holding them in an IRA or another tax-advantaged account.
 Indeed, these funds make sense not just for IRAs, but also HSAs and (when available) 401(k)s.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as personalized investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

-What Should You Want in a Retirement Fund?
+What Should You Look for When Evaluating a Retirement Fund?

-Related: 9 Best Fidelity Index Funds to Buy
+Related: 9 Best Fidelity Index Funds to Buy for 2026

 What Types of Funds Are Available in IRAs?